usaid-cs/yesterday-i-learned/linguistics.md

+1. >You can't have a noun on its own in French, even if the 'the' isn't actually said | "Hello rabbit" -> "Bonjour le rapin" | "Never leave the baby alone"
+1. "Cut out all these exclamation points.
+An exclamation point is like laughing at your own joke." -F. Scott Fitzgerald
+1. [Hiragara](https://en.wikipedia.org/wiki/Hiragana) are a set of characters derived from corrupted Chinese cursive.
+It is used to write letters.
+The English equivalent would be the alphabet.
+[Katakana](https://en.wikipedia.org/wiki/Katakana) is used more for syllabic spelling of things, such as loan words, technical terms, and company names.
+The English equivalent would be the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).
+There is also [Kanji](https://en.wikipedia.org/wiki/Kanji), literally Han Words, with no English equivalent.
+1. "Let's go" has an apostrophe because it is possessive.
+Example: *It is Let's go pro.*
+1. *Zuckerberg* = sugar berg (pile of sugar)
+1. Doctors saying "stat" is short for *statim*, "immediately".
+"Now" is apparently too ambiguous.
+1. The slimy, dodgy, evasive way politicians speak, where conversations *always* amount to nothing, is called [equivocation typology](http://theconversation.com/theresa-may-has-a-very-special-technique-for-avoiding-questions-67424). "[They equivocate] not necessarily because they are devious, slippery or evasive, but because conflict is endemic to politics, and politicians get asked a lot of questions that cause communicative conflicts."
+1. Quaff means to drink [alcohol] heartily.
+1. *Auf Wiedersehen* literally translates to "To again, see".
 1. Middle English is between 1150 to 1500, after the Normans invaded.
 1. [High German is spoken in the South and Low German is spoken in the North](https://en.wikipedia.org/wiki/High_German_languages#/media/File:Continental_West_Germanic_languages.png), because the low and high came from elevation, rather than latitude.
 1. *Le Petit Prince* had this phrase in it, *Qu'est ce que c'est que cette chose-là?*, "what is that thing".
 It sounds like [ke-se-ke-se-ke-se shows la](https://translate.google.com/#fr/en/Qu'est%20ce%20que%20c'est%20que%20cette%20chose-l%C3%A0%3F).